Dachauer Straße: History

 In 1869, Adele Spitzeder founded her private bank in Dachauer Straße, which became known as Dachauer Banken.
 On 21 October 1876, the first Munich horse tram passed on its route from Promenadeplatz to Nymphenburger Straße/Burgfriedensgrenze (Maillingerstraße) the Dachauer Straße between Bahnhofplatz and Stiglmaierplatz.
 In 1898, the west bordering cemetery was built.
 In 1900 the tram route from 1876 was made electric.
 On the western side opposite the Bundeswehrverwaltungszentrum München (Army Administrative Center Munich), the Association for the Improvement of Housing in Munich built a small residential complex in the Ebenau district even before the First World War, which was used as one of the early examples of non-profit housing construction in Munich.
 In 1905, the current Heinz Naumann House (number 25) was built by Michael Reifenstuel, which then served as a posthospital.
 After the former gas works on the Thalkirchner road and the Kirchstein (now Vogelweideplatz) could not keep up with the growing gas demand of the city, the construction of the gas works Moosach, now number 148, began in 1906.
 On 25 July 1909, the new tram connection from Stiglmaier to Leonrodplatz was first used.
 In the restaurant "Zum Deutschen Reich", located on Dachauer Straße, the German Workers' Party organized meetings in 1919 and 1920, with Adolf Hitler as speaker.
 Between 1924 and 1929, the Borstei was built north of the Middle Ring.
 In 1928, depot 5 for trams was completed in the Dachauer Straße 104, which was put back into service in 1949 after the damages from the war were repaired and then shut down in 1977.
-After request of the realm aviation ministry from 1936, development too place on the current factory premises of MTU Aero Engines (Dachauer Straße 665) and MAN commercial vehicles (Dachauer Straße 667) another BMW factory, which produced the 801 engine starting in 1942.
+After request of the realm aviation ministry from 1936, development took place on the current factory premises of MTU Aero Engines (Dachauer Straße 665) and MAN commercial vehicles (Dachauer Straße 667) another BMW factory, which produced the 801 engine starting in 1942.
 During the period of National Socialism, innumerable so-called protective prisoners were deported via the Dachauer Straße to the Dachau concentration camp.
 After a bomb attack by the Allies in 1943, the gas plant was severely damaged.
 The ordered demolition of the plant was prevented by the factory management.
 After the war, the plant had to be shut down for half a year because of the damages caused by the war.
 After the conversion of the gas supply to Roherd gas took place on 10 November 1975, the plant was closed.
 In 2008, sections of the tram tracks in Dachauer Straße were renewed.

-The that poststall of the city was also located on the street.
+The that post stable of the city was also located on the street.
 The former post office on Dachauer Straße was built by Franz Holzhammer.
 In addition, Dachauer Straße 90 is home to the Municipal Health Department and the blood doner service of the Städtische Klinikum München GmbH.
 In the former buildings of the police driving school, the department city center of the Munich Fire Department is temporarily accommodated there for some years.